Artificial Turf

 Typical Rebate Amounts

-Rebates in the Sacramento region typically range from $1 to $3 per square foot of grass converted to water-efficient landscaping, with caps ranging from 500 to 2,500 square feet depending on the program.
+Rebates in the Sacramento region typically see current pricing on our pricing page with caps ranging from 500 to 2,500 square feet depending on the program.
 For a 1,000 square foot lawn conversion, that's roughly $1,000–$3,000 back in your pocket — not enough to justify the project on its own, but a meaningful offset against installation costs.

 Some agencies offer higher amounts for commercial or HOA common-area conversions.
-A few programs have shifted to offering rebates specifically for "grass-removal" without requiring artificial turf — you can sometimes qualify by replacing grass with decomposed granite, drought-tolerant plants, or a mix including turf.
+A few programs have shifted to offering rebates specifically for "grass-removal" without requiring artificial turf.

 What You Typically Need to Qualify